-Although last used as a funeral home, the house was originally built as a private residence for a prominent physician and his family.
-The couple had eight children, three of whom tragically died young.
+Although the home was last used as White’s Funeral Home, the house was originally built as a private residence for William Cowan, one of Eufaula’s earliest physicians.
+Cowan and his wife had eight children, three of whom tragically died young.
 They also raised his wife’s orphaned brother.
-Their daughters went on to marry wealthy district attorneys or state senators.
-One of his sons served as an officer in the Civil War.
-In 1859, after the physician’s death, the house was inherited by one of his sons.
-A few years later, in 1862, tragedy struck after a member of the family known for sleepwalking fell from the porch balcony becoming paralyzed.
-After the Civil War, the property was sold to a craftsman who operated a furniture store.
-Like the previous owner, a son inherited the home after his death.
+The couple’s daughters married wealthy district attorneys or state senators.
+One of Cowan’s sons served as an officer during the Civil War.
+In 1859, after Cowan’s death, one of his sons inherited the property.
+A few years later, in 1862, tragedy struck after a member of the Cowan family known for sleepwalking fell from the porch balcony becoming paralyzed.
+After the Civil War, the property was sold to Jacob Ramser, a Swiss furniture craftsman.
+While living in Eufaula, he married, became a member of the city council, and held the position of mayor as well as superintendent of education.
+Ramser and his wife had four children.
+After his death in 1892, his son inherited the property.

 Welcome to AbandonedSoutheast.com!